alissatroiano/Dash/TESTING.md

 ## Signup

 ### Signup - Frontend Test:
-- Visit app in a web browser.
+- Visit the app in a web browser.
 - Click, [Signup](https://dash-ms3.herokuapp.com/signup).
 - Enter a new username.
 - Enter a new password.
-- Submit form.
+- Submit the form.
 - Observe, 'success!' flash message.
 - Confirm HTML is rendering properly on the frontend.
 - Declare test, 'passed'.